Android Trash Folder: How to Access Trash on Android?

 Step 4.
 Preview and recover deleted Android data

-As soon as the scan completes, you will be able to preview the recoverable data.
+You will be able to preview the recoverable data.
 Select the files that you require and then push the “Recover” button to initiate the recovery of the selected items.

 Part 4: How to permanently erase Android trash